-Although most flow meter types are designed physically with pedals, others are direct to the flow channel where water or other fluid types pass through.
+Although most flow meter types are designed physically with pedals, others are directed to the flow channel where water or other fluid types pass through.
 The transducer gets the flow rate from the movement speed of the paddle.
 The transmitter then converts the information into action or signals.
-Here are some of the flow switches used in the liquid or gas industrial processes.
+Here are some of the flow switches used in liquid or gas industrial processes.

 Water Pump Flow Switches